-Grey Parquet Flooring: The must-have flooring trend for 2017
+Grey Parquet Flooring: The must-have flooring trend

 We regularly invite design and interiors experts to blog for us.
 Read the latest guest post here, from UK flooring specialists, Posh Flooring.

-We’re big fans of parquet flooring at Posh Flooring, particularly with an ageless, herringbone pattern.
+We’re big fans of parquet flooring at Parquet Flooring, particularly with an ageless, herringbone pattern.
 Parquet flooring is all about geometry, and planks are arranged at various angles to create numerous patterns.
 It’s a traditional, upmarket style that adds dimension to a room.
 With its chic, angular design it’s no surprise this style is undergoing a modern revival.

 Grey, thick-width parquet flooring is perfect for living rooms, dining rooms and even garden rooms.
 The decorative design is meant to be noticed, so select rooms with plenty of light for maximum impact.